moehach/blog/_posts/2020-09-04-autonomous-decision-making-in-design.md

 Campaigns cost money, and there are many ways to address an advertising campaign.
 Using AR technology can be very pricey but also very memorable, but printing out a few banners is much cheaper.
 When management/your client tells you to 'go wild' with a design, they're wasting your time.
 Get a clear brief from management/your client to better understand what is realistically achievable.

 When you set clear expectations from the very beginning, you'll be able to make better design decisions.
-You'll also save yourself the hassle of having your client tell you "that was not what I asked!".
+You'll also save yourself the hassle of having your client tell you "that was not what I asked for!".